MicrosoftDocs/sql-docs/docs/relational-databases/databases/rebuild-system-databases.md

    For a default instance name use MSSQLSERVER, for named instance use MSSQL$<instance_name>.
 Trace flag 4022 disables execution of startup stored procedures.
 The -mSQLCMD allows only [sqlcmd.exe](../../ssms/scripting/sqlcmd-use-the-utility.md) to connect to the server (see [Other Startup Options](../../database-engine/configure-windows/database-engine-service-startup-options.md#other-startup-options))

+   > [!Note]
-   > [!Note] Make sure that the command prompt window remains open after [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] starts.
-Closing the command prompt window terminates the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] process.
+   > Make sure that the command prompt window remains open after the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] starts.
+Closing the command prompt window will terminate the process.

 1. Connect to the server by using **sqlcmd**, and then use the following stored procedure to reset the status of the tempdb database.